Drug and Alcohol Rehab in Essex

 You can choose between rehab and detox, but with the rehab option, you will access therapy sessions to address your mental and physical state.
 Although this treatment option is longer is it also more effective.

-Prescription medications can assist with painful withdrawal symptoms and treatment is offered in an understanding and respectful manner.
 Trust between the patient and the team of professionals is the most important factor in successful treatment.
-The intended result is to keep the addiction away for the balance of your life.
+The intended result is to keep the addiction away from the balance of your life.